QuestionLast Updated: March 15, 2013

 number, street name, street suffix, unit designator, secondary number,

-Currently, this feature is only available with the API and not for the Lists service because it is somewhat experimental.
 There are a few edge cases we have yet to look at, and we urge you to consider the following (these things are actually very important to know):

 - Addresses submitted in a single line are unpredictable, so our API will have to be more aggressive in the results it returns (which may not always be what you expect).